2008 Arizona Cardinals season: Super Bowl XLIII: vs. (A2) Pittsburgh Steelers

 Two weeks following their NFC Championship victory over the Eagles, the Cardinals flew to Tampa, Florida for their Super Bowl XLIII duel with the AFC Champion Pittsburgh Steelers at Raymond James Stadium.
-Arizona would trail early in the first quarter as Steelers kicker Jeff Reed got an 18-yard field goal.
-The Steelers would add onto their lead as running back Gary Russell got a one-yard touchdown run.
-The Cardinals would answer with quarterback Kurt Warner completing a one-yard touchdown pass to tight end Ben Patrick.
+Arizona would trail early in the first quarter as Steelers kicker Jeff Reed kicked an 18-yard field goal.
+The Steelers would add onto their lead as Gary Russell ran for a one-yard touchdown.
+The Cardinals would answer with quarterback Kurt Warner completing a one-yard touchdown pass to Ben Patrick.
 Arizona came close to scoring again nearing the end of the half, but Pittsburgh linebacker James Harrison returned an interception 100 yards for a touchdown.

-The Steelers would increase their lead in the third quarter as Reed nailed a 21-yard field goal.
-In the fourth quarter, the Cardinals would take the lead as Warner completed a one-yard touchdown pass to wide receiver Larry Fitzgerald, Steelers center Justin Hartwig being called for holding in his own endzone (giving Arizona a safety), and Warner hooking up with Fitzgerald again on a 64-yard touchdown pass.
+The Steelers would increase their lead in the third quarter as Reed converted a 21-yard field goal.
+In the fourth quarter, the Cardinals would take the lead as Warner completed a one-yard touchdown pass to Larry Fitzgerald, Steelers center Justin Hartwig being called for holding in his own endzone (giving Arizona a safety), and Warner threw to Fitzgerald again on a 64-yard touchdown pass.
 However, Pittsburgh responded with quarterback Ben Roethlisberger completing a six-yard touchdown pass to wide receiver Santonio Holmes.
 The Cardinals tried to come back, but the Steelers' defense forced a fumble to seal the win.

 With the loss, Arizona closed out their season with an overall record of 12–8.